avanwinkle/synthea/README.md

             "page_id": 1                 // A column exists only on a given page, tracked by id }
     ],
-    "buttons": [
+    "cues": [
         {
-            "column_ids": [ 1 ],         // A button can appear in multiple columns, even pages
+            "section_ids": [ 1 ],         // A cue can appear in multiple sections, even pages
-            "files": ["soundfile.wav"],  // A button can have multiple cue files "id": 1000,
+            "sources": ["soundfile.wav"],  // A cue can have multiple source files "id": 1000,
             "isLoop": true,              // Looping can be toggled in-app, but cues can be preset "name": "Basic Effect",
         },
         {
-            "column_ids": [ 1 ],
+            "section_ids": [ 1 ],
-            "files": ["musicfile.mp3"],
+            "sources": ["musicfile.mp3"],
             "group": "MUSIC_",           // A reserved string for the music category "id": 1001,
             "isLoop": false,